Gauge Structures: From Stabilizer Codes to Continuum Models: Acknowledgments

 \section{Acknowledgments}

-A special thanks to Rahul M. Nandkishore for encouraging discussion and funding.
-I would also like to thank Michael Pretko and Abhinav Prem for enlightening discussion and comments on the manuscript, as well as Markus Pflaum, Siddharth Parameswaran, Han Ma, Sheng-jie Huang and Shriya Pai.
+A special thanks to Rahul M. Nandkishore for encouraging discussion.
+I would also like to thank Abhinav Prem and Michael Pretko for enlightening discussion and comments on the manuscript, as well as Sheng-jie Huang, Han Ma, Shriya Pai, Siddharth Parameswaran, and Markus Pflaum.
+The author is supported by the Air Force Office of Scientific Research under award number FA9550-17-1-0183.